nslabspl/storybook/docs/addons/addon-catalog.md

 ![Storybook addon in the catalog](./addon-display.png)

-#### How long does it take for my addon to show up in the catalog?
+# How long does it take for my addon to show up in the catalog?

-Once you publish the addon, it will appear in the catalog.
-There may be a delay between the time you publish your addon and when it's listed in the catalog.
-If your addon doesn't show up within 24 hours, [open an issue](https://github.com/storybookjs/frontpage/issues).
+Once you publish the addon, it should appear in the catalog *immediately*.
+If your addon doesn't show up within 24 hours, [open an issue](https://github.com/nslabspl/storybook/issues).